usnistgov/REFPROP-docs/index.md

 - [Equation of State for HFC-125](https://trc.nist.gov/refprop/FAQ/R125.PDF)

-## Referencing the REFPROP Program in Publications
+## Referencing the REFPROP Program in Publications.
 The following reference can be used to cite the REFPROP program in publications:

 Lemmon, E.W., Bell, I.H., Huber, M.L., McLinden, M.O.&nbsp; NIST Standard Reference Database 23:&nbsp; Reference Fluid Thermodynamic and Transport Properties-REFPROP, Version 10.0, National Institute of Standards and Technology, Standard Reference Data Program, Gaithersburg, 2018.